British Rail Class 222: Details

-The Class 222 is fitted with Dellner couplers, as on Class 220 Voyager and Class 221 Super Voyager trains, though these units cannot work together in service because the Class 222 electrical connections are incompatible with the Class 220 and Class 221 trains.
+The Class 222 is fitted with Dellner couplers, as on Class 220 Voyager and Class 221 Super Voyager trains, though these units cannot work in multiple unit during regular service, as the Class 222's electric systems are incompatible with those of the Voyager and Super Voyager.
+Additionally, the Dellner couplers allow Class 57 'Thunderbird' locomotives to couple and tow Class 222 sets in the case of an emergency.